MPelliccione/Hackaton_DL/README.md

 - We put some early stopping to prevent overfitting
 - We changed jk and graph pooling types, the first one to max and the second one to attention
-- We changed the optimizer to AdamW to implement weight decay
+- We changed the optimizer to AdamW to implement weight decay I also add the logs that are already in the folder: